• Home

 Don't let this happen to you:

-“Note that even though filling the block cavities and special block designs improve a block wall's thermal characteristics, it doesn't reduce heat movement very much when compared to insulation installed over the surface of the blocks either on the exterior or interior of the foundation walls.
+PLEASE, Follow the science: According to the US office of Energy Efficiency and Renewable Energy website: “Note that even though filling the block cavities and special block designs improve a block wall's thermal characteristics, it doesn't reduce heat movement very much when compared to insulation installed over the surface of the blocks either on the exterior or interior of the foundation walls.
+Field studies and computer simulations have shown that core-filling of any type offers little fuel savings since the majority of heat is conducted through the solid parts of the walls such as block webs and mortar joints.”

 NRG 8 (left) holds energy (money) in the building.
 Other insulated block (right) allows energy (money) to cross the thermal bridges.